JJWesterkamp/event-delegation/README.md

     .listen((event) => { /* ... */ })
 ```

-In the case of a selector the type is inferred from the given string just as with the `.select()` method:
+In the case of a selector the type is inferred from the given string just as with the `.select()` method.
+If the `root` is a selector, `within()` will create one single handler for the **first matching element**.
+It will throw an error if the selector is invalid or if no matching root element is found.

 ```typescript
 const handler = EventDelegation